 Both the 50D and the 550D have been discontinued, but can regularly be found used on eBay.
 The 50D was replaced by the Canon 60D, while the 550D was followed by the Canon 600D.

 So how do things add up?
-Is the Canon 50D better than the Canon 550D or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Canon 50D and the Canon 550D?
+The listing below highlights the relative strengths of the two models.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.